-- K2 Youth Hostel – located within walking distance of the Stone Town and the Golden Marsh, this comfortable hostel has 4 bed and 8 bed dorms along with private twin rooms available.
+- K2 Youth Hostel – Located within walking distance of the Stone Town and the Golden Marsh, this comfortable hostel has 4 bed and 8 bed dorms along with private twin rooms available.
 It also features a large communal area with a pool table and bar.

-- Crown Inn Hotel: At one point this used to be one of the “expensive” hotels in Tashkorgan, but with the rise in competition, the rates are actually quite good.
+- Crown Inn Hotel: At one point this used to be one of the “expensive” hotels in Tashkorgan, but with the rise in competition, the rates are now quite good.
 The rooms are comfortable and the breakfast (with real coffee!) is exceptional.

 Camping out along the road

 While camping in China is technically illegal for foreigners, it’s a generally accepted practice as long as you’re staying out of sight.
 If you pitch a tent next to Karakul Lake, chances are the locals or police will drop by to let you know that you must leave.
 In some cases, such as in the photo you see below, travelers have been able to secure permissions beforehand to camp at the lake, but these permissions are hard to get and can sometimes be expensive.

 Unfortunately, aside from the lake, there aren’t that many great places to pitch a tent along the Chinese side of the Karakoram Highway.
 You’ll probably have to hike in a good ways and even then there aren’t that many flat, grassy areas.

 Local police occasionally require foreigners traveling up the Karakoram to acquire a permit and if you plan on doing any trekking at Muztagata Mountain an additional payment for an environmental protection fee.
 As of September 2017, a permit from a travel agency has started to be required of some travelers to Tashkorgan.